ivacaftor (Oral route)

 Uses For ivacaftor

 Ivacaftor is used to treat cystic fibrosis (CF) in patients 6 years of age and older.
-It is only used for patients who have the following mutations in the CF gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R mutations.
-Your doctor will use a test to check for the mutation before you receive the medicine. ivacaftor works by moving more chloride into the cells of your body.
-It is a cystic fibrosis transmembrane conductance (CFTR) potentiator.
+It is only used for patients who have the following mutations in the CF transmembrane conductance regulator (CFTR) gene: G551D, G1244E, G1349D, G178R, G551S, R117H, S1251N, S1255P, S549N, or S549R mutations.
+Your doctor will use a test to check for the mutation before you receive the medicine. ivacaftor is a CFTR potentiator, and works by moving more chloride into the cells of your body.

 ivacaftor is available only with your doctor's prescription.